Rental Dispute Resolution in Kuwait

 • Do not skip the hearing — the Committee may rule against you by default.

-• Do not throw away any documents related to your tenancy — even text messages can be useful evidence.
+• Do not throw away any documents related to your tenancy — even text messages and WhatsApp conversations can be useful evidence.

 You came here to know your rights — help someone else know theirs.